clare-oparo/clare-oparo/README.md

 Hello!
 I’m Clare and my journey into tech began at Moringa School.
-I mastered Full Stack Development after several enriching years in project management.
+I learned Full Stack Development after several enriching years in project management.

 On the frontend, I'm probably building with JavaScript and React.
 On the backend, it's probably Python, Flask, and Django.